torvalds/linux/Documentation/process/security-bugs.rst

 the issue is clearly trivial and publicly discoverable, you should report it directly to the public mailing lists.

+At the very least, when using an AI assistant to find and report bugs, make the assistant read this file and threat-model.rst before proceeding, and have it follow the procedure described in coding-assistants.rst: work on an up-to-date mainline tree and note the commit ID, verify the bug is real, write a fix, build it warning-free and checkpatch-clean, commit it with a Fixes tag, and identify the maintainers with get_maintainer.pl.

+On top of that procedure, the AI assistant **MUST**:

+1. Prepare a plain-text report explaining the problem.
+It must contain the four items listed at the top of this file as absolutely necessary: the affected version or commit ID noted while following the procedure above, the description of the problem, the reproducer or its status, and the triggering conditions.
+2. Start the report with a temporary section listing the recipients' addresses (maintainers+list for the patch, maintainers only for the report and reproducer), and with instructions reminding the reporter to check that their email client is properly setup (see email-clients.rst), and leave it to the reporter to remove that temporary section.

+A more detailed process is covered at https://github.com/masoncl/kres.git.

 Sending the report
 ------------------